 Public Service activities are aimed directly at improving the quality of life of residents in Meriden including reducing the number of families in poverty.
-The City and its partners provided a large number of public service activities which assisted LMI persons citywide in PY 2022.
-Public services for special needs groups included senior services, persons with disabilities, victims of domestic violence, and persons experiencing substance abuse.
-Public services for LMI persons included youth enrichment and prevention, health and mental health services, food banks, housing services, employment services and literacy programs.
+The City and its partners provided a large number of public service activities which assisted LMI persons citywide in PY 2023.
+Public services for special needs groups included senior services, victims of domestic violence, and mental health services.
+Public services for LMI persons included youth programs, food banks, employment training programs.

-The NOW Security Deposit Program and Salvation Army's Assistance Program provided immediate financial relief to families facing financial hardship that could lead immediately to housing instability and further financial peril.
+The New Opportunities Inc. Rent and Mortgage Assistance Program provided immediate financial relief to families facing financial hardship that could lead immediately to housing instability and further financial peril.
 Eviction from housing is one of the greatest contributors to cycles of poverty, as housing instability impacts employment, childhood education and general well-being of the households affected.
 These programs help preclude short term financial troubles from turning into long term poverty and homelessness.